CasperLumby/Bottleneck_Size_Estimation/README.md

 /path/to/directory/Codes/Codes_for_xStar/SimRealObsCount.run -if /path/to/directory/Transmission1 -of /path/to/directory/Transmission1_xStar -simOnly true -importHapsMahan /path/to/directory/Transmission1_qStar -format Mahan -rmMonoSim false -C $C -ss $s2 -filterData False done
 ```
-This creates a folder named `Transmission1_xStar` which contains 100 replica of the `Multi_locus_trajectories.out` for each segment of `Transmission1` assuming a noise parameter `C=660` and a fixed random seed generator `-ss $s2` for each replicate sample -- You can change the total number of replica by changing the for loop `for s2 in seq 1 NUMBER; do` and the noise parameter `C=VALUE`.
+This creates a folder named `Transmission1_xStar` which contains 100 replica of the `Multi_locus_trajectories.out` for each segment of `Transmission1` assuming a noise parameter `C=660` and a fixed random \ generator `-ss $s2` for each replicate sample -- You can change the total number of replica by changing the for loop `for s2 in seq 1 NUMBER; do` and the noise parameter `C=VALUE`.
 A detailed explanation of what each flag does can be found [here](https://bitbucket.org/casperlu/transmission_project/).

 * **The third step is** to infer the frequency of the reconstructed haplotypes for each replicate sample x*.
 We call this the q** set.
 Note that in this step, no haplotype reconstruction takes place, but we rather (re)infer the *frequency* of our initially reconstructed haplotype set `Transmission1_qStar` by typing the following commands:
 ```bash